logigearcorp/docs.testarchitect.com/content/user-guide/import-export-command-line-tool/exportfromid-command/example-exporting-test-modules-including-regular-picture-checks/_index.md

 -   In the export, include the regular picture checks of the source test module.
 -   Type of output: .zip

-    **Note:** Only .zip files are supported as targets when exporting regular picture checks from a test module.
+{{<note>}} Only .zip files are supported as targets when exporting regular picture checks from a test module.
 If you are not including regular picture checks in your export, .html and .csv files may also serve as the output.

 -   Overwrite the existing file.